Arthur Miller: 1950–1963: Critical years and HUAC controversy

-In 1955, a one-act version of Miller's verse drama A View from the Bridge opened on Broadway in a joint bill with one of Miller's lesser-known plays, A Memory of Two Mondays.
+In The Crucible, which was first performed at the Martin Beck Theatre on Broadway on January 22, 1953, Miller likened the situation with the House Un-American Activities Committee to the witch hunt in Salem in 1692.
+Though widely considered only somewhat successful at the time of its release, The Crucible is Miller's most frequently produced work throughout the world.
+It was adapted into an opera by Robert Ward in 1961.
+Earlier in 1955, a one-act version of Miller's verse drama, titled A View from the Bridge, opened on Broadway in a joint bill with one of Miller's lesser-known plays, A Memory of Two Mondays.
 The following year, Miller revised A View from the Bridge as a two-act prose drama, which Peter Brook directed in London.
 A French-Italian co-production Vu du pont, based on the play, was released in 1962.